Efrack09/Git-cheatsheet/Chapter2and3.md

 This looks a bit different than the hotfix merge you did earlier.
 In this case, your development history has diverged from some older point.
 Because the commit on the branch you’re on isn’t a direct ancestor of the branch you’re merging in, Git has to do some work.
 In this case, Git does a simple three-way merge, using the two snapshots pointed to by the branch tips and the common ancestor of the two.

+_git checkout master_:If we have a problem in the main version we can do a new auxiliar branch to solve this problem

+_git merge hotfix_

+_git mergetool_

+_git branch --no-merged --merge_
 Branch Management
 =========================================================
 Occasionally, this process doesn’t go smoothly.
 If you changed the same part of the same file differently in the two branches you’re merging, Git won’t be able to merge them cleanly.
 If your fix for issue #53 modified the same part of a file as the hotfix branch